 1 tablespoon maple syrup

-2 400g tins green jackfruit in brine, rinsed and cut into small chunks
+2 x 400g can green jackfruit in brine, rinsed and cut into small chunks

 ½ cup soy milk